United States Disease Prevention Program

 Human health is affected in countless ways by the physical environments where we live and work, and by the quality of air, water, and food.
 Foodborne illness remains a major cause of health problems and economic disruption.
 Major disparities in health conditions such as childhood lead poisoning and asthma result from inequities in the quality of home and neighborhood environments.
 Hazards are reduced through engineering, regulation, safe work practices and other methods.
 Increasingly, issues related to pollution, lack of physical activity, climate and injury are being addressed through comprehensive improvements to community design.

-Nine Wisconsin agencies implemented evidenced based interventions to address animal bites/scratches, wheeled safety, child passenger seats safety, CPR, falls prevention workshops for seniors (increasing physical activity and vitamin D supplementation), and seat belt use.
+Nine Wisconsin agencies implemented evidenced based interventions to address animal bites/scratches, boat safety, wheeled safety, child passenger seats safety, installation of smoke alarms and carbon monoxide detectors, CPR, falls prevention workshops for seniors (increasing physical activity and vitamin D supplementation), and seat belt use.

 Why is this important?